 Table of Contents

-Generally, hemostasis is composed of 4 main processes that eventually lead to the halting of the leakage of blood from the blood vessels.
+Generally, hemostasis is composed of four main processes that eventually halt leakage of blood from blood vessels:

 - Vascular constriction (from spasms due to damage)